|Down the Ladder for EVA-2||Geology Station 4 at the Cincos|

 [Duke - "Yeah, maybe.
 So the rock couldn't stick up more than 14 inches or we'd drag the bottom - like we did a couple of times."]

 [A bearing and range of 354/4.1 corresponds to a map location of BG.8/82.7, which is a position near the west rim of Cinco 'b'.
-Post mission analysis shows that they actually parked about 80 meters west of the center of Cinco 'a', or at about BF.9/82.5.
+Analysis presented in the 1981 USGS Apollo 16 Proessional Paper, such as McInall's map of the approach to Station 4, shows that they actually parked about 80 meters west of the center of Cinco 'a', or at about BF.9/82.5.
 The difference between the indicated and actual locations is about 185 meters.
 Note that they have driven about 5.2 kilometers in order to achieve a range to the LM of 4.1.
 This is a higher ratio - or 'wander factor' - than many other Apollo Rover traverses and is due, in part, to the Survey Ridge excursion.]144:08:09 Young: Okay, Houston.
 We're in real bad shape because our vehicle attitude indicator in roll (is broken)...That's why you thought it was so pitched.
 The thing is broken, Charlie.

 144:08:19 Duke: It is.
 Yeah.